aosabook/500lines/modeller/chapter.md

 ### Transformation Matrix
 In computer graphics, it is convenient to use multiple different coordinate spaces for different types of points.
 Transformation matrices convert points from one coordinate space to another coordinate space.
 To convert a vector `v` from one coordinate space to another, we multiply by a transformation matrix `M`: `v' = M v`.
+Some common transformation matrices are translations (moves), scaling, and rotations.

 ### Model, World, View, and Projection Coordinate Spaces
 To draw an item to the screen, we need to convert between a few different coordinate spaces.
 An item in the design has points that are defined with